-- One-third of all students drop out of school before graduating high school.
+- Roughly one-fifth of all students drop out of school before graduating high school.1

 - The 1.3 million dropouts in 2010 will cost the nation more than $337 billion in lost wages over the course of their lifetimes.

 - The unemployment rate for high school dropouts in July 2011 was 7.7% compared to 5.3% for high school graduates.
 2

 - Three-quarters of dropouts say if given a "second chance" they would have stayed in school.

 - High school dropouts have a life expectancy of 9.2 years less than high school graduates.

 - High school dropouts can expect to earn about $10,000 less per year compared to a high school graduate.

 - High school dropouts are 3.5 times more likely than high school graduates to be arrested and 8 times more likely to be incarcerated.